vandal-vpr/vg-transformers/README.md

 	--train_batch_size 4 --nNeg 5 --seq_length 5 \
 	--optim adam --lr 0.00001
 ```
+#### Experiments on Robotcar

+For experiments on Robotcar, we did not change any hyperparameters wrt experiments on MSLS.
+Thus you can simply select the configuration
+of backbone-pooling-aggregation that you want, like in the examples above, and then replace:
+ --dataset ~~MSLS path~~ with `--dataset <Robotcar path> `
+Follow the instructions above to download the dataset

 ### Add PCA
 To add the PCA to SeqVLAD or CAT models use: